- A Three-Day Celebration

-Oftentimes, Indian weddings are held at hotel banquet halls or Hindu temples.
-There will be a decorated, four-pillared, gazebo-like structure called the mandap where the ceremony will take place.
-Chairs will be set up in front of the mandap for you to view the ceremony, with the first few rows usually reserved for family and the wedding party.
+Indian weddings are frequently held in hotel banquet halls or Hindu temples.
+There will be a decorated, four-pillar, gazebo-like structure called the mandap that will host the ceremony.
+Chairs will be set up for you to view the ceremony in front of the mandap, with the first few rows usually reserved for family and the wedding party.

-You’ll notice that fashions at an Indian wedding are anything but subdued, so the brighter, the better.
-Most female guests attend weddings wearing colorful saris, lehengas and Indian suits accessorized with glittering jewelry.
-If you don’t own Indian clothing, feel free to wear a vibrant dress or shawl.
-Avoid wearing black or white, since these colors often have negative connotations in Indian culture, and red, since that’s the color the bride typically wears.
+You’ll notice fashions are anything but subdued at an Indian wedding so the brighter, the better.
+Most female guests attend weddings wearing colorful saris, lehengas and accessorized Indian suits with gleaming jewellery.
+If you don’t own Indian clothing, please feel free to wear a vibrant shawl or dress.

-Oftentimes, couples will request no boxed gifts.
-Cash or gift certificates are therefore appreciated.
-Add a $1 to the amount since odd numbers ending in one are auspicious in Indian culture.
+Couples will often ask for no boxed gifts.
+Consequently cash or gift certificates are appreciated.
+Add a $1 to the amount since in Indian culture odd numbers ending in one are auspicious.

-After the ceremony, the couple’s families will throw a lavish reception party to finally let loose.
-Part of the celebration involves a reception program, which includes speeches and loved ones singing, dancing and performing skits for the couple.
-Following the program a huge buffet dinner and a dance party will take place.
-Bring your most fashionable, though comfortable, dancing shoes
+After the ceremony, a lavish reception party will be thrown by the couple’s families to finally let loose.
+Part of the celebration includes a reception program for the couple including speeches and loved ones singing, dancing and performing skits.
+There will be a huge buffet dinner and a dance party following the programme.
+Bring your trendiest, but comfortable, dancing shoes.